Braze-welding

 Solutions with Effective, Powerful Advice

-In a previous page on Brazing, the process for capillary joints was introduced, listing advantages and limitations, and especially those requirements to be fulfilled for obtaining economically acceptable permanently brazed connections.
+Advantages and limitations were listed, especially those requirements to be fulfilled for obtaining economically acceptable permanently brazed connections.

 UPDATED PAGE